Politics of Mongolia: 2021 presidential election

-2020 legislative election
+2024 parliamentary election

-In 2020 legislative election, Mongolian People's Party maintained its majority in the parliament.

 Legal system

 The new constitution empowered a Judicial General Council (JGC) to select all judges and protect their rights.
 The Supreme Court is the highest judicial body.
-Justices are nominated by the JGC, confirmed by the State Great Khural and appointed by the President.
+Justices are nominated by the JGC, confirmed by the State Great Khural, and appointed by the president.
 The Supreme Court is constitutionally empowered to examine all lower court decisions—excluding specialized court rulings—upon appeal and provide official interpretations on all laws except the constitution.

 Specialized civil, criminal, and administrative courts exist at all levels and are not subject to Supreme Court supervision.
 Local authorities—district and city governors—ensure that these courts abide by presidential decrees and SGKh decisions.
-At the apex of the judicial system is the Constitutional Court of Mongolia, which consists of nine members, including a chairman, appointed for six-year term, whose jurisdiction extends solely over the interpretation of the constitution.
+At the apex of the judicial system is the Constitutional Court of Mongolia, which consists of nine members, including a chairman, appointed for a six-year term, whose jurisdiction extends solely over the interpretation of the constitution.

 The constitution states that the Judicial branch of the government should be independent of any outside influences and government officials.
-However, in 2019, the State Great Khural passed a law that allows the National Security Council (composed of speaker of parliament, president and prime minister) to dismiss judges who are "dishonest", effectively removing their immunity that meant to prevent outside interventions to court decisions.
-Various civil movements, international organisations and prominent individuals (including the former president Tsakhiagiin Elbegdorj) have denounced the decision, but no action was made so far.
+However, in 2019, the State Great Khural passed a law that allows the National Security Council (a non-constitutional advisory body to the president) to dismiss judges who are "dishonest", effectively removing their immunity that meant to prevent outside interventions in court decisions.
+Various civil movements, international organisations, and prominent individuals (including the former president Tsakhiagiin Elbegdorj) have denounced the decision, sparking a constitutional crisis lasting 8 months.
+A constitutional amendment, made in November 2019, reverted this decision and empowered the prime minister whilst also limiting the presidential term from a maximum of two four-year terms to a single six-year term.

 Administrative divisions

-Mongolia is divided in 21 Aimags (provinces) and one municipality/city (khot): Arkhangai, Bayan-Ölgii, Bayankhongor, Bulgan, Darkhan-Uul, Dornod, Dornogovi, Dundgovi, Govi-Altai, Govisümber, Khentii, Khovd, Khövsgöl, Ömnögovi, Orkhon, Övörkhangai, Selenge, Sükhbaatar, Töv, Uvs, Zavkhan, and the city of Ulaanbaatar.
+Mongolia is divided into 21 Aimags (provinces) and one municipality/city (khot): Arkhangai, Bayan-Ölgii, Bayankhongor, Bulgan, Darkhan-Uul, Dornod, Dornogovi, Dundgovi, Govi-Altai, Govisümber, Khentii, Khovd, Khövsgöl, Ömnögovi, Orkhon, Övörkhangai, Selenge, Sükhbaatar, Töv, Uvs, Zavkhan, and the city of Ulaanbaatar.

-Local elections are held every four year in all 21 provinces and the capital, electing representatives to municipal councils.
-After each election, the newly elected municipal councils recommend a governor and their office, and meet semi-annually to discuss issues in their province, recommend and supervise the local government.
+Local elections are held every four years in all 21 provinces and the capital, electing representatives to municipal councils.
+After each election, the newly elected municipal councils recommend a governor and their office, and meet semi-annually to discuss issues in their province, recommend, and supervise the local government.
 However, the prime minister has the power to choose provincial governors.
-Unlike federal republics like Germany and the United States, local governments in Mongolia hold limited authority, and are generally tasked with implementing the central government policies.
+Unlike federal republics like Germany and the United States, local governments in Mongolia hold limited authority, and are generally tasked with implementing the central government's policies.

 On the next lower administrative level, representatives are elected in provincial subdivisions and urban sub-districts in Ulaanbaatar.

-The latest municipal elections took place on 15 October 2020.
+The latest local elections took place on 11 October 2024.
 A total of 17149 candidates ran for 8167 seats in provincial and county councils.
-Mongolian People's Party won a majority in 13 out of 21 provincial councils in Mongolia while the Democratic Party took the remaining eight provinces.
+Mongolian People's Party won a majority in 14 out of 21 provincial councils in Mongolia, while the Democratic Party took the remaining seven provinces.